 graves, including the cemeteries at Kerma.

-In the first century CE, a Roman geographer wrote that the Nubians,
+Other than agricultural products, the Kushites ate a variety of animal products.
+In the first century, a Roman geographer wrote that the Kushites,

 "use meats, blood, milk, and cheese"(Strabo xvii Ch.
 2: